rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

   \item Generate Calendar Data set.
 Python library \textit{holidays} was used to identify NSW holidays.
 Combining a date range and the holiday dates, we created a new calender dataset.
 Calender was limited to the date range of demand and temperature dataset.Additional attributes such as season (spring, summer, etc), day of week, weekday were derived.
 \end{itemize}

-Final dataset was prepared after completing the above activities.
-This dataset was stored as a separate csv file for further consumption.
-It should be noted that additional attributes 'HOUR' and 'PEAK' were also included.
-Here 'PEAK' is defined as '1' when the Time of the day is between 7:00 AM and 10:00 PM.
-The time period for peak was derived from \cite{canstarblue_peakoffpeak}.
+The final dataset was prepared after completing the above activities.
+This dataset was stored as a separate CSV file for further consumption.
+It should be noted that additional attributes, ‘HOUR’ and ‘PEAK’, were also included.
+Here, ‘PEAK’ is defined as ‘1’ when the time of the day is between 7:00 AM and 10:00 PM.
+The time period for the peak was derived from \cite{canstarblue_peakoffpeak}.

 ## Assumptions

 The temperature data is limited to one location.
 Bankstown Airport.
-However the electricity demand is measured for the entire state.
+However, the electricity demand is measured for the entire state.
 As we know, the temperature varies across different locations within the state.
-Therefore we make an assumption that temperature at a single point is sufficient for demand forecast for the entire state.
+Therefore, we assume that temperature at a single point is sufficient for the demand forecast for the entire state.

-Popularity of rooftop solar has increased over the years whilst manufacturing landscape has changed (as noted in literature review).
-The impact of these factors are not part of the analysis due to lack of publicly available data.
+The popularity of rooftop solar panels has increased over the years, and the manufacturing landscape has changed (as noted in the literature review).
+The impact of these factors is not part of the analysis due to the lack of publicly available data.

 ## Modelling Methods

-Based on the literature review we in this study we explore the two popular model - additive model Prophet by Facebook and another one is the machine learning model XGBoost for short term demand forecasting.
-According to our EDA, the demand has high variability during peak/off-peak, weekdays, hours of the day, seasons and most importantly temperature change.
+Based on the literature review, this study explores two popular models—the additive model Prophet by Facebook and the machine learning model XGBoost—for short-term demand forecasting.
+According to our EDA, demand has high variability during peak/off-peak, weekdays, hours of the day, seasons, and, most importantly, temperature change.

-Since the research question relates to short term demand, we intend to use the latest available data instead of past data.
-Therefore the dataset would be restricted to 3 years.
-We consider random and grid search for hyper-parameter tuning for the models.
-The performance metrics used for evaluation would be MAE, RMSE and MAPE based on the *hold-out* validation with 80/20 split of data for training and testing.
-We will also explore the k-fold and forward chaining cross-validation technique to evaluate the performance of the models.
+Since the research question relates to short-term demand, we intend to use the latest available data instead of past data.
+Therefore, the dataset would be restricted to 3 years.
+We consider random and grid searches for hyperparameter tuning for the models.
+The performance metrics used for the evaluation would be MAE, RMSE, and MAPE based on the *hold-out* validation with an 80/20 data split for training and testing.
+We will also explore the k-fold and forward chaining cross-validation to evaluate the performance of the models.

 The Fig \ref{model_diagram} shows the high level model diagram for the study.